-Michał Łubiński, the winner of Animarkt Pitching Forum 2018, is now in production with his Astra puppet film.
+Michał Łubiński, the winner of Animarkt Pitching Forum 2018, now edits his puppet film Astra.

 Puppets for the film were made by Lodz-based artists, who are accountable for the success of the Oscar-winning animated film Suzie Templeton - "Peter and the Wolf" and collaborated on Wes Anderson's Isle of Dogs.
 The team consisting of Piotr Knabe, Dariusz Kalita, Agnieszka Mikołajczyk and Agnieszka Smolarek, was responsible for building the bodies of the characters.
 Then, costumers Beata Jarmuż-Socha and Anna Szcześniak took care of miniature outfits.